 You’ll need to book an initial appointment for the operation.
 Vets may require the cat to be brought for a check before the operation.
 The cat will normally be admitted between 8am-10am in the morning and able to be picked up that evening.

-Cats Protection recommend that your cat is neutered at four months of age or younger.
+Kitten neutering is proven to be safe and effective and Cats Protection recommends that your cat is neutered at four months of age or younger.
 It is important that this is done before the cat begins puberty.

 If you're looking for a kitten neutering vet in your area, look at our register.

+As the UK’s leading feline welfare charity, we're involved in a number of programmes and work with partner charities such as PDSA as well as authorities to promote neutering.
 Need financial assistance with neutering your cat?
 We might be able to help through our means-tested neutering scheme.
 Find out about our campaigns to see if you are eligible, or contact our national neutering team for more information.